mplesser/azcam/docs/docs/index.md

   * [azcam-focus](https://github.com/mplesser/azcam-focus), an app for acquiring focus images
   * [azcam-observe](https://github.com/mplesser/azcam-observe), a Qt-based observing script app

-While there are multiple pythonic ways to access the object instances in code, it is common to use the `api` object, available as `azcam.api`.
+While there are multiple pythonic ways to access the object instances in code, it is common to use the `api` instance to access most objects, available as `azcam.api`.
 On there server side the `controller` object, for example, can be accessed as `api.controller`.
 On the client side, the `api` object maps to the standard objects but with only a reduced set of exposed methods.
 So while `api.exposure.reset` may available to server and client code, `api.exposure.set_video_gain` may only be available on the sever.
+There is also a local database for temporary storage maintained in the *azcam.db* object.

 As an example, to get the current system wavelength and take an exposure, the commands using the *azcam-itl* extension are: